-Undergraduate peer tutors first take a 3-credit course called English 392: Teaching Writing One-to-One.
-During that semester, they learn about the theory and practice of supporting individuals' writing development both through classroom activities and through observing in the writing center.
-Upon successful completion of the course, students become peer writing tutors.
-As tutors, they work regular hours every week in the writing center meeting individually with writers working on many kinds of writing projects.
-In addition, some tutors take on additional roles and responsibilities in the writing center, including mentoring newer tutors, writing for or editing our in-house newsletter, developing resources for writers, participating in outreach events, or conducting and presenting writing center research. regular staff meetings provide our tutors opportunities to share experiences, learn about tutoring practices, and do fun stuff to connect with their colleagues.
+In addition, some of our staff take on additional roles and responsibilities in the writing center, including mentoring newer tutors, writing for or editing our in-house newsletter, developing resources for writers, participating in outreach events, or conducting and presenting writing center research.
+Regular staff meetings provide our tutors and consultants opportunities to share experiences, learn about tutoring practices, and do fun stuff to connect with their colleagues.

 ENGL 392 is offered during the spring semester.
 During the preceding fall semester, eligible students will be invited by email to apply to take the course and subsequently work in the writing center.
 A student can be eligible to apply either by GPA & Major or Minor (3.5 or higher; Major or Minor in CAS) or by special recommendation from a professor or UD organization leader.